Jawbone/JBChartView/README.md

 ## Usage

-Both JBChartView implementations have a similiar dataSource and delgate pattern to <i>UITableView</i>.
-If your familiar with using a <i>UITableView</i> or <i>UITableViewController</i>, using a JBChartView subclass should be a breeze!
+Both JBChartView implementations have a similiar data source and delgate pattern to <i>UITableView</i>.
+If you're familiar with using a <i>UITableView</i> or <i>UITableViewController</i>, using a JBChartView subclass should be a breeze!

 #### JBBarChartView